Nemiroff: Products

-The Nemiroff product line includes more than 60 types of classic and flavor products in various price categories, including the most popular being Ukrainian Honey with Pepper and ultra-premium LEX.
+The Nemiroff product line includes more than 60 types of classic and flavor products in various price categories, including the most popular being Ukrainian Honey with Pepper and ultra-premium LEX by Nemiroff.

 In 2016, the company presented an updated premium line, Premium De Luxe.

 At the end of 2019, a new line of taste vodka, The Inked Collection ("Bold Orange", "Wild Cranberry", "Burning Pear"), was released.

-In 2021, Nemiroff introduced a limited "MOON EDITION" dedicated to space.
-The limited edition vodka is made with an extra 12th filtration stage, symbolizing the 12 Apollo astronauts who walked on the Moon.

 In 2022, Nemiroff released a new limited edition expression, with 100% of proceeds from its sale donated to those affected by the war in Ukraine.
 The Nemiroff Premium De Luxe came with a label featuring the colours of the Ukrainian flag.

+In September 2023, Nemiroff launched "LEX by Nemiroff," an ultra-premium vodka crafted with wheat from the Podilia region, filtered through 13 stages, including silver, platinum, and amber.

+In September 2024, Nemiroff announced the relaunch of its De Luxe RESERVE vodka at the TFWA World Exhibition in Cannes.
+This premium vodka undergoes an 11-step filtration process and incorporates contact with oak wood.

 Production process

-Nemiroff Vodka products are made from the highest quality grain alcohol made in the process of rectification, which has light neutral organoleptic due to the minimum amount of micro impurities of the feedstock, with the addition of aromatic additives from natural raw materials.
+Nemiroff Vodka products are made from grain alcohol made in the process of rectification, which has light neutral organoleptic due to the minimum amount of micro impurities of the feedstock, with the addition of aromatic additives from natural raw materials.

 Nemiroff The Originals passes 9 stages of filtration.
 Nemiroff De Luxe and Nemiroff The Inked Collection have two additional stages named sophisticated filtration by silver and platinum.

 Nemiroff uses only 100% natural ingredients & aromatics as honey, fresh herbs and botanicals.
 Also, Nemiroff uses hand craft infusions and locally squeezed juice.

 For the Infused vodkas herbs, dried fruits & spices are poured into 50% water-alcohol mix and kept until an Infusion extract is ready.
 Then they are distilled and filtered and mixed with vodka.
 Infusions have the color, taste, and aroma of primary products.

 Process of the aroma spirits production for flavored vodkas is similar to perfumery.
 Nemiroff uses copper alembics stills.
 The distiller can take different parts of aroma to achieve needed result.
 For delicate aroma it should be head fraction of distillation, for bold and deep aroma – the heart, tail fraction is used to achieve just a hint.
-Aromas do do not have a color, they are intense in aroma but not in flavor.
+Aromas do not have a color, they are intense in aroma but not in flavor.

-The natural honey from the local beads is added to Nemiroff products for smooth taste.
+The natural honey from the local apiaries is added to Nemiroff products for smooth taste.

 For some products, as Nemiroff Rested in Barrel, the vodka rests in oak barrels to provide the aroma, taste, and harmony.

+Global partnerships

+Bottles of Nemiroff vodka were shown in Lady Gaga's 2009 single Bad Romance.

+In 2018, Nemiroff signed a strategic partnership with the Ultimate Fighting Championship and became the UFC Official Vodka Partner.